jessecambon/jessecambon.github.io/_posts/2019-11-08-tidygeocoder-demo.markdown

   geocode(addr)
 ```

-The `geocode` function adds longitude and latitude to our dataframe of addresses as columns.
+The `geocode` function adds longitude and latitude coordinates as columns to our dataset of addresses.
 The default geocoder service used is the US Census, but Nominatim or a hybrid approach can be chosen with the `method` argument (see [the documentation](https://cran.r-project.org/web/packages/tidygeocoder/tidygeocoder.pdf) for details).
+Our newly created `coordinates` dataset looks like this:

 | name                         | addr                                           |      lat |       long |
 | :--------------------------- | :--------------------------------------------- | -------: | ---------: |